amishtr/chartjs_php_mysql/README.md

-# PHP Diary Web Application
+# Chart.js PHP MySQL Dashboard

-Created by: Amish Trivedi | Last Updated Date: 27-Jan-2020
+Created by: Amish Trivedi | Last Updated Date: 29-Jan-2020

 ## Overview:
-The aim of the application is to keep your thoughts organised, set and achieve your goals and allow yourself to self-reflect and boost your memory.
+[Chart. js](https://www.chartjs.org/) is a JavaScript library that allows you to draw different types of charts by using the HTML5 canvas element.
+To show you how dynamically it works, I have used PHP and MySQL database.

 ## Installation